Jarred Kelenic Player Props: Mariners vs. Pirates

 Pirates Pitching Rankings

-- The 8.9 strikeouts per nine innings put together by the Pirates pitching staff ranks 11th in the league.
+- The pitching staff for the Pirates has a collective 8.9 K/9, which ranks 13th in MLB.

-- The Pirates have the eighth-ranked team ERA among all league pitching staffs (3.83).
+- The Pirates have a 3.85 team ERA that ranks ninth across all league pitching staffs.

-- The Pirates are sending Contreras (3-4) to the mound for his 10th start of the season.
-He is 3-4 with a 4.50 ERA and 35 strikeouts through 50 2/3 innings pitched.
+- Ortiz makes the start for the Pirates, his fourth of the season.
+He is 1-2 with a 4.02 ERA and eight strikeouts through 15 2/3 innings pitched.

-- In his most recent time out on Sunday, the righty went five innings against the Arizona Diamondbacks, allowing three earned runs while surrendering three hits.
+- The righty last pitched on Monday against the Texas Rangers, when he went 7 2/3 innings, allowing two earned runs while giving up five hits.

+- The 24-year-old has put up an ERA of 4.02, with 4.6 strikeouts per nine innings, in three games this season.
+Opposing hitters have a .297 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.